Chart Color Schemes

 Munruben's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Munruben's health metrics closely align with national benchmarks.
-Common health conditions are present at a standard level across both young and old age cohorts.
+Munruben's health metrics align closely with national benchmarks.
+Common health conditions are seen at a standard level across both young and old age groups.
+Approximately 50% of Munruben's total population (~1,436 people) have private health cover, which is lower than the Greater Brisbane average of 48.1% but higher than the national average of 55.7%.

 Frequently Asked Questions - Health